andr1976/HydDown/docs/MANUAL.md

 The script is running on Windows 10 x64, with stock python installation from python.org and packages installed using pip.
 Should run om linux (it does on an Ubuntu image on GitHub) or in any conda environment as well, but I haven't checked.

 ## Units of measure
-The SI units are adapted for this project.
+The SI unit system is adapted for this project.
 The following common units are used in the present project and this also applies to the units used in the input files:

 Property | Unit | Comment
 ----    | ----  | ----